ajhenley/gitbook/nested_for_loops.md

 # Nested for loops

-create a nested loop to print an outline format the outter loop would contain numbers the inner loop would contain letters
+create a nested loop to print an outline format the outer loop would contain numbers the inner loop would contain letters create nested loop to multiplication table